ianrenton/Twixt/README.md

 a single tweet.
 Thus, I created this simple PHP script.
 Give it a block of text, and it'll generate you a unique web page and grab you an is.gd short URL for it.

 It used to be integrated with SuccessWhale and run at http://twixt.successwhale.com, but has now been discontinued.
+The `gh-pages` branch of this repository is used to host a non-functional archive of the old pastes.

 If you'd like to run this from your own server, you can get the source code from GitHub.
 To run it, you'll need a web server that can run PHP, and the directory the